 "With what?"
 I didn't think she looked angry, but her face was upside down and it was hard to tell.

 "With Timothy, Paul.
 I guess he's just very wound up right now.
 He's pretending he's a werewolf today, and even though that's fine, and we all know how Timothy is sometimes, we have serious things to discuss with him, and we'd like him to stop pretending for just a little while."

 "What if he isn't pretending?"
 I said.
 "What if he really is a werewolf?"

-"Hey Timothy."
-I said.
 Timothy didn't look up.
-Mrs. Gladfelter gave me a gentle push toward him in the small of my back.
+Mrs. Gladfelter gave me a gentle push toward him, in the small of my back.

 "That's enough now, Paul," said Mr. Buterbaugh, the principal, his friendly smile looking more false than usual.
 "Sit down."

 "It's all right," said Mrs. Gladfelter.
 "You see what you can do about helping Timothy turn back into Timothy.
 We're just going to give you a little privacy."
 She followed Mr. Buterbaugh into his office and then poked her head back around the door.
 "I'm going to leave this door open, in case you need us, all right?"